Morgan Motor Company: Company history

-In January, 2013, Morgan was removed as managing director, replaced by Morris, but continued as strategy director until October 2013 when he was removed both as an employee and member of the board of directors.
+In January 2013, Morgan was removed as managing director and replaced by Morris, but continued as strategy director until October 2013, when he was removed as both an employee and a member of the board of directors.

 At the end of 2013, the shareholders appointed Andrew Duncan, a local solicitor and very close friend of the late Peter Morgan, as chairman.
 In 2016, he resigned as chairman and company director and was replaced as chairman by a new director, Dominic Riley.

 In January 2016, the company was once again UK government funded by a £6 million grant by the British Government after a series of visits from UK politicians and Royals.
 In August 2018, the name of Morgan Technologies, was allowed to change its name back to The Morgan Motor Company while the original company, founded by HFS Morgan in 1957, had its name changed to a numbered company and accordingly registered at UK Companies House.

 For most of its history, the company was owned by the Morgan family.
 A press release dated 5 March 2019 announced the acquisition of a majority stake in Morgan Motor Company Ltd by the Italian investment group InvestIndustrial.
 Though it was announced that as a part of InvestIndustrial's investment, management and staff were rewarded with shares in the company, this appears nowhere in the information registered at Companies House.
 And though it was also announced that the Morgan family retained a minority shareholding and would continue to be involved in the company this does not appear on any statement filed with Companies House.

 In October 2024, it was announced that Matthew Hole would assume the position of managing director, taking over from former CEO, Massimo Fumarola.
 Matthew's previous position in the company was as chief technology officer, having joined the company in 2021.

 In February 2025, the company appointed Stephen Armstrong as its non-executive Chairman, replacing the great-grandson of HFS Morgan, Lawrence Price.

 Early cars: three-wheelers and 4/4s

-The early cars were two-seat or four-seat three-wheelers, and are therefore considered to be cyclecars.
-Three-wheeled vehicles avoided the British tax on cars by being classified as motorcycles.
+Early cars were two-seat or four-seat three-wheelers and are therefore considered cyclecars.
+Three-wheeled vehicles avoided the British car tax by being classified as motorcycles.
 Competition from small cars like the Austin 7 and the original Morris Minor, with comparable economy and price and better comfort, made cyclecars less attractive.